ericlabouve/Procedural-Story-Generator/README.md

 Rules are formatted as, Key ::= Value, where a Key appears on the LHS and a Value appears on the RHS

-Non-terminal nodes start with an upper case letter.
+Non-terminal nodes start with an upper case letter and are surrounded by angle brackets < >.

 Terminal nodes start with a lower case letter.

-All optional elements are surrounded by square brackets [ ].
+If a node is optional, such as in the case of Sparql values, then it is surrounded by square brackets [ ] instead of angle brackets.
- - Non-terminal elements inside square brackets will be expanded if its preconditions are satisfied.
+ - Non-terminal nodes inside square brackets will be expanded if its preconditions are satisfied.
- - Terminal elements inside square brackets will be expanded found in the table.
-If the terminal element does not exist, it will be replaced with the empty string.
+ - Terminal nodes inside square brackets will be expanded found in the table.
+If the terminal node does not exist, it will be replaced with the empty string.

-Optional element keys precede parentheses ( ) which the contain expansion preconditions.
+Optional node keys precede parentheses ( ) which the contain expansion preconditions.
  - Preconditions are stated as a boolean expression of terminal variables.
  - Variables are checked for their existance.